muddymudskipper/documentation.eccenca.com/docs/develop/python-plugins/installation/index.md

     ![Example: Searching for the Lifetime Plugin](example-search-for-lifetime-plugin.png "Example: Searching for the Lifetime Plugin")

 **Transform Plugins** are listed in the sidebar of the **Value formula editor** and the **Linking editor** in the **:eccenca-operation-transform: Transform** tab.
-Drag and drop it on the canvas, and connect it with ingoing and / or outgoing links to other elements.
+Drag and drop it onto the canvas and connect it with incoming and / or outgoing links to other elements.

 </div>